ilya0x/ilya0x/README.md

 </div>
 <br>

-- ☮&nbsp;Working on my Peace Corps application 🏗
+- 🕊&nbsp;Working on my Peace Corps application 🏗
 - 👨‍💻&nbsp;Creating a Computer Science course, based on Harvard's CS50 lectures 🖥
 - 🌱&nbsp;Learning everything about Machine Learning 🤯 Also learning to work with Raspberry Pi boards and accessories ⚙
 - 💡&nbsp;&nbsp;Web3 enthusiast.
 Still need to learn <a